Google Cloud’s $20B Quarter Lands as Big Tech’s AI Tab Tops $725B

 What Alphabet just delivered

-Alphabet Inc. reported first-quarter 2026 results that exceeded Wall Street expectations across key metrics.
-Revenue grew 16% year-over-year, driven by Google Cloud's 63% surge to $20 billion in quarterly revenue - the first time the unit has crossed that threshold.
-The company's search advertising business also posted its strongest quarter ever, with CEO Sundar Pichai noting that AI improvements are directly driving search query growth and ad performance.
+Alphabet Inc. reported first-quarter 2026 results that beat Wall Street across the board.
+Revenue rose 16% year-over-year, propelled by Google Cloud’s 63% jump to $20 billion — the first time the unit has crossed that threshold.
+Search ads also turned in their strongest quarter ever, with CEO Sundar Pichai crediting AI improvements for both query growth and higher ad returns.
+The cloud surge reflects frantic enterprise demand for AI infrastructure as companies race to ship AI products.
+According to Bloomberg, this performance contrasts sharply with Meta, whose $145 billion AI commitment spooked investors.

 Why this quarter signals AI payoff